How Grief Affects Parts

 —Shari Walling, PhD

 Grief is the personal response that happens on the inside, while mourning captures the expression of that grief on a personal and/or collective level, and often follows cultural, religious, or social customs.
 The vast majority of the literature on grief focuses on aspects of bereavement, of having lost a close person such as a family member or friend.
 However, there are other losses that are not as often addressed that might be easy to overlook or dismiss in comparison to bereavement.
 Yet all losses are valid and worthy of compassion and care.
+For those experiencing grief and depression, IFS therapy for depression can offer meaningful support."

 What happens with disenfranchised and complicated grief?

-Disenfranchised grief describes loss that is unrecognized, minimized by our culture, or difficult to openly acknowledge.
-This might include the death of an ex-partner, an estranged family member, a client or patient, or secret relationship.
 Similarly, losing someone to suicide or acts of violence might complicate the process of grieving, adding a layer of tangled emotions to sift through.
 Estrangement in itself, even when the person is still living, might bring up confusion or a sense of being caught in limbo.
 Depending on the circumstances, disenfranchised grief may encompass things like the death of a pet, addiction of a loved one, breakup or divorce, and infertility.

 Complicated grief brings up conflicting emotions, thoughts, and responses to the loss—including guilt.
 Imagine how there might be a sense of relief when the loss includes an estranged family member, abuser, or other tor-mentor that has deeply impacted your life.
 Layers of trauma—including that of sudden, traumatic, or violent losses—can further mask or compound the grief process.
 Sometimes this becomes long-lasting and severe as a form of prolonged/complex grief.